zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-arch.rst

 when creating an application is to decide which roles are needed and go from there.
 Bluetooth Mesh is a slightly special case, requiring at least the observer and broadcaster roles, and possibly also the Peripheral role.
-This will be descibed in more detail in a later section.
+This will be described in more detail in a later section.

 Peripheral role
 ===============

 Most Zephyr-based BLE devices will most likely be peripheral-role devices.
-This means that they peform connectable advertising and expose one or more GATT services.
+This means that they perform connectable advertising and expose one or more GATT services.
 After registering services using the :cpp:func:`bt_gatt_service_register` API the application will typically start connectable advertising using the :cpp:func:`bt_le_adv_start` API.